-This question was first studied (in the context of automata using state-based acceptance) by Krishnan, Puri and Brayton [47, 48], who showed how to determine if a DMA can be relabelled with an equivalent Büchi condition.
-Their work was generalized to parity automata by Boker, Kupferman and Steinitz [9], and related questions about typeness were studied for non-deterministic automata by Kupferman, Morgenstern and Murano [51], and for history-deterministic automata by Boker, Kupferman and Skrzypczak [8].
+This question was first studied (in the context of automata using state-based acceptance) by Krishnan, Puri and Brayton [55, 56], who showed how to determine if a DMA can be relabelled with an equivalent Büchi condition.
+Their work was generalised to parity automata by Boker, Kupferman and Steinitz [11], and related questions about typeness were studied for non-deterministic automata by Kupferman, Morgenstern and Murano [59], and for historydeterministic automata by Boker, Kupferman and Skrzypczak [10].

 In this section, we provide new general characterisations of typeness for Muller transition systems.
 The main contributions of this section appear in Propositions 6.9, 6.10 and 6.11, which characterise when a Muller TS can be relabelled with equivalent parity, Rabin, or Streett conditions in terms of properties of the cycles of the TS.
 For instance, Proposition 6.9 states that a Muller TS can be relabelled with an equivalent Rabin condition if and only if its rejecting cycles are closed under union.
-The "only if" part of this results was already known [56], but the fact that this is indeed a characterisation is a novel result, for which the use of the ACD is essential.
-These characterisations directly imply the results from [9, 47, 48].
-We also show how to use the ACD to determine the parity index of the language recognised by a DMA (Proposition 6.13), which can be seen as a simplification of the results from [48, Section 3.2].
+The "only if" part of these results was already known [63], but the fact that this is indeed a characterisation is a novel result, for which the use of the ACD is essential.
+These characterisations directly imply the results from [11, 55, 56].
+We also show how to use the ACD to determine the parity index of the language recognised by a DMA (Proposition 6.13), which can be seen as a simplification of the results from [56, Section 3.2].
 Further results concerning generalised Büchi languages and weak automata can be found in Appendix A.